gs1/digital-link.js/README.md

 # digital-link.js

-Javascript library for creating, verifying, and representing/transferring [GS1 Digital Links](https://evrythng.com/news/upgrading-the-barcode-to-the-web-gs1-digital-link/).
+Javascript library by [Digimarc](https://www.digimarc.com/) for creating, verifying, and representing/transferring [GS1 Digital Links](https://evrythng.com/news/upgrading-the-barcode-to-the-web-gs1-digital-link/).

 This is the library powering the